Techtonica/curriculum/backend/1_intro_to_backend.md

 * Use the terms in the "Guided practice" section to describe as best as you can what happens when you hit this url: https://www.google.com/search?q=is+this+a+request

 ### Check for understanding
+* What does an API do?
+* What is an API framework?
+Are API frameworks language-specific or language agnostic?
+* What are some popular backend languages?
+* What does a web server do?
+Can you name a few?
+* What does a database do?
+Can you name the two different types of databases?
+* Why would someone choose one programming language over another for writing backend code?
+* Why would there be so many frameworks for writing APIs?